Nangelov7/kanby/README.md

 ```

 ### Installing
-Rename .env.example files to .env (located in the root directory of the project and api) and set the environment variables.
+Rename .env.example file to .env (located in the api folder) and set the environment variables.

 Go to the root directory of the project and run this from the terminal:
 ```bash